Utartizan/Applied-Econometrics-ICT-Preparation-2025/README.md

   - [ ] Run the R code examples and save the outputs (e.g., tables, graphs) in the sub-folder.
   - [ ] Add comments under every output value (e.g., “p-value = 0.03 suggests significance at 5% level”).
   - [ ] Write a short summary in the sub-folder (e.g., `fixed_effects_notes.md`) on what the output values mean.
-  - [ ] Analyze implications of the outputs on trends/datasets (e.g., “Higher unemployment may correlate with obesity”).
+  - [ ] Analyse implications of the outputs on trends/datasets (e.g., “Higher unemployment may correlate with obesity”).

 - **Day 3: Deep Dive into Topics (Part 2)**
   - [ ] Continue with another topic sub-folder (e.g., `/GARCH/`).